Imagify, EWWW, Smush, or ShortPixel: Which is Best?

 Plus, as I mentioned, I'm already a fan of WP Rocket, and Imagify ties right into it very nicely.
 Together they give you a ton of tweaks and control over your site.

-Webp Compatible with WP Rocket
+Webp Compatible With Wp Rocket

 Now, I will admit, you may run into the bandwidth cap for Imagify, particularly the first month you use it.
 You're limited to a meager 25 MB of bandwidth per month on the free plan, which really isn't a lot depending on the existing size of your images.